Gaza Solidarity Encampment (Columbia University): April 30, 2024: "Hind's Hall" occupation of Hamilton Hall, subsequent raid, and arrests

+A banner with the name "Hind's Hall" for Hind Rajab, a Palestinian child killed by Israeli forces, and Handala iconography hangs from Hamilton Hall the day after protesters occupied the building.

 In the early morning of April 30, protesters occupied Hamilton Hall and barricaded themselves inside.
-Protesters unfurled a banner purporting to rename the building "Hind's Hall" in honor of Hind Rajab, a young Palestinian girl killed by Israeli forces.
+Protesters unfurled a banner proclaiming the building "Hind's Hall" in honor of Hind Rajab, a young Palestinian girl killed by Israeli forces.
 A campus police officer in the lobby left the building when confronted by the occupiers, while three Columbia janitors, among them Mario Torres, who tried to block the protesters, were briefly stuck inside and left the building after approximately 30 minutes.
 The campus was locked down and higher police presence was noted near campus; the NYPD and the university said they would not send police in.
 The administration threatened to expel students who participated in the hall takeover.
 Activist Lisa Fithian was spotted aiding protesters breaking into Hamilton Hall.

-Late in the evening, a heavy riot police presence was seen outside the campus.
+NYPD officers preparing to raid Hamilton Hall line up aboard a Lenco BearCat.

+According to the Columbia University Senate's 2025 Sundial Report, over 600 NYPD officers were deployed to Columbia University on April 30.
+Officers of the NYPD's Strategic Response Group (SRG) were used again in the April 30 sweep.
 The administration told students to shelter in place due to "heightened activity".
 The NYPD prepared to raid the campus after a letter from Shafik gave it permission.
 Protesters appeared undeterred, continuing chants.
-At around 9 pm, the NYPD entered campus with administration approval.
+At around 9 pm, with administration approval, hundreds of NYPD officers entered campus.
 The administration blamed protesters for escalating by taking Hamilton Hall.
 According to Shafik's letter to the NYPD Deputy Commissioner of Legal Matters requesting police intervention, someone hid in the building until it closed, then let others in.
 Columbia believed that while students were among those who entered, their leaders were unaffiliated with the university.
 Police used flash-bang grenades to breach the building and arrested more than 100 protesters.
 Officers were seen entering the building with weapons drawn, and a shot was fired inside the building.
 The district attorney's office said no one was injured and their Police Accountability Unit was reviewing the incident.
 By the end of the night, Hamilton Hall and the entire campus were cleared, including the encampment.